internetarchive/arklet/README.md

 See https://arks.org/

 ## What is Arklet?
-Arklet is Python Django application for minting, updating, and resolving ARKs.
+Arklet is a Python Django application for minting, updating, and resolving ARKs.
 It is intended to follow best practices set out by https://arks.org/.

 ## Running Postgres Locally